-In the right conditions, it's possible for a painted deck to last many years, but this all depends on how the deck was prepped, sun exposure, climate, moisture, and other factors.
+In the right conditions, it's possible for a painted deck to last many years, but it depends on how the deck was prepped, sun exposure, climate, moisture, and other factors.
 Deck stain typically needs to be redone every three to four years, but the prep work is usually easier than having to deal with peeling paint.

 Solid Deck Stain vs. Paint

 Solid stain forms a film on the surface like paint does, but the two are not the same, even though both coatings look similar.
 The consistency of solid deck stain is thicker than all other stain finishes.
-Solid stain peels, but not as bad as paint.
+Solid stain peels, but not as badly as paint.

 In my experience, solid stain lasts longer than all other stain finishes I've used because the thicker coating provides better UV protection, and the stain doesn't trap moisture underneath.

 Another difference is solid stain won't completely hide the natural beauty of your deck boards like two coats of paint would.
-You can also go with semi-solid, or semi-transparent stain, to reveal more of the natural grain through the stain.
+You can also go with a semi-solid, or semi-transparent stain, to reveal more of the natural grain through the stain.
 One advantage of using paint over stain is there are far more color options available.
-Deck stain, including solid, are often limited to a small color brochure.
+Deck stains, including solid, are often limited to a small color brochure.